-Please be sure to read this section very carefully, as well as look up your closest Consulate immediately.
+Please be sure to read this section very carefully, as well as look up the consulate that serves your state/region immediately.
 You will save yourself time if you take note of any special requirements, by checking the consulate website.
 You also may wish to confirm the business hours of the Italian Consulate if you are obtaining your visa, and check to see if you need to apply in person.
 Be aware that not all states have a Consulate and this may require an out of state trip to apply for a visa.

 A few of you may be citizens of countries outside of the United States.
 If so, you will need to contact the Italian consulate in your home country to check on visa requirements.
 You may also call any one of the U.S. consulates (you may want to start with the New York consulate) for information on reaching the consulate in your home country.
 If you are not a permanent U.S. resident, it is especially critical that you begin working on your visa early.
 Normally, students who are citizens of a country within the European Union will not need visa materials.

 What you need to bring to the Italian Consulate